 3 (out of 4)

 Each project of this sort – Aardman is the only other studio crazy enough to commit to these insane undertakings – requires the investment and integrity of a painstaking collective.
-The efforts are always rich and rewarding purely by the homespun aesthetic often regardless of how the story plays out.
+The efforts are always rich and rewarding purely by the homespun aesthetic, often regardless of how the story plays out.
 Missing Link, like other Laika features, secures an impressive voice cast (Hugh Jackman, Zack Galifinakis, Zoe Saldana) to bring an original oddity to life.
 Landing more on the comic side of the studio's crop, it follows a stubbornly stalwart explorer (Jackman) out to prove Sasquatch’s existence only to discover the myth is desperate to locate a purpose of its own.
-While these films typically have a bedtime aura between homey and haunting (Coraline most accurately), this movie’s comical edges and absurdly old-fashioned adventure trappings render Missing Link a revivifying albeit slightly less profound shift from its predeccesors.
+While these films typically have a bedtime aura between homey and haunting (Coraline most accurately), this movie’s jaunty edges and absurdly old-fashioned adventure trappings render Missing Link a revivifying albeit slightly less sincere shift from its predeccesors.

 To keep it brief...

 "So what've you been up to?"